• Skip to primary navigation

 While the ’50s did see more families buying cars and more roads being built, people did still walk more often than we do now.
 Second cars were very uncommon so housewives often walked their kids to school and for errands.

 Now the average American family owns 2.28 vehicles.
 It is predicted by some that this trend will change but for now, it’s still the norm.
+My husband and I actually only have one car.
+We are able to have a nicer car and still save money over having two cheaper cars.

-Bottom Line: Waste Less and Buy Less
+Waste Less and Buy Less

 Overall, there was just less stuff consumed and fewer single-use items in the 1950s.
 Ironically the 1950s is when happiness also peaked.
 Our increased consumption hasn’t seemed to make us any happier and is doing a number on the planet.